binary-person/rammerhead/README.md

 ## Who is this package for

-Package is for those who
+Package is for those who want a fully-configurable proxy that works on many sites
-- don't want to

-## Features of proxy

 ## Effectiveness of proxy

 This proxy supports proxying
-- react
+- basically anything except google logins

+## Features of proxy

+The proxy allows users to create a "session".
+When they access their session, their localStorage and cookies will be synced with rammerhead.
+This allows for accurately mocking cookied requests and conveniently save their logins even if they switch devices.
+This also enables users to configure a custom HTTP proxy server for rammerhead to connect to for the session.

 ## Installing and running

 Assuming you have node already installed, clone the repo, then run `npm install`.

 After, configure your settings in [src/config.js](src/config.js) and [src/config2.js](src/config2.js).
+If you wish to consistently pull updates from this repo without the hassle of merging, options configured in [config.js](config.js) and [config2.js](config2.js) will override the configs in `src/`.

 Finally, there are two options in starting rammerhead: